 Sobriety is its own reward!

-If you’re sober curious you can come read more of the story of my sober evolution here and an explanation of my sober badass shoes here inside our community.
+If you’re sober curious you can come read more of the story of my sober evolution here and an explanation of my sober badass shoes here inside our private community.
 We are actively talking through the sober thing there every day privately and anonymously.
 People supporting people who are trying to change their lives.
 Away from the sometimes commercial and always busy noise of social media.

 Why should you Rethink the Drink ?